Heydar Aliyev International Airport: History

 The opening of Terminal 1 of the Heydar Aliyev International Airport was held on 23 April 2014.
 The President of the Republic of Azerbaijan Ilham Aliyev and members of his family attended this ceremony.
 The first flight from Terminal 1 took place the same day, with the plane departing for Sabiha Gökçen International Airport in Istanbul.
 The airport gained a direct link to North America when Azerbaijan Airlines began flying to New York City in September 2014.

 In November 2014, the airport received Skytrax' 4-star rank.
 The airport received this rank again on 24 December 2016.

 The opening ceremony of the Azerbaijan Efficiency, Strategy, and Development Center (ASEC) took place at Heydar Aliyev International Airport on 8 November 2018.

 In March, the airport would be recognized as the "Best Airport of the Countries of CIS."
 The airport was named the "Best Airport among Airports in Russia and the CIS Countries" for the second time at Skytrax World Airport Awards 2018.
 On 7 May 2018, Heydar Aliyev International Airport was awarded a 5-star Regional Airport title by Skytrax.

 On 11 May 2020, Heydar Aliyev International Airport's status of the "Best Airport among Airports in Russia and the CIS Countries" was confirmed and assigned by Skytrax.
 On 12 April 2021, the airport received the highest rating for safety measures against the COVID-19 pandemic.
 In 2022, Heydar Aliyev International Airport topped the ranking of the best airports in Central Asia and the CIS for the fifth time in a row, according to Skytrax World Airport Awards 2022.
 It won an award for the "Best Airport Staff in Central Asia and the CIS" the same year.
 On 16 March 2023, the airport was recognized as the “Best Regional Airport in Central Asia and the CIS” for the second time in a row.
 It won the “Best Airport Staff in Central Asia and the CIS” category as well.

 On 26 October 2023, Heydar Aliyev International Airport made history and officially became the first airport in the world to completely switch to cloud technologies.
 April 2024 saw the airport once again win the prestigious Skytrax World Airport Awards 2024.
 It won the “Best Airport in Central Asia and the CIS” and “Best Airport Staff in Central Asia and the CIS" categories.
 On 19 April 2024, the airport joined the ranks of Airports Council International (ACI Europe), the only global organization of airport operators.

+In March 2026, Heydar Aliyev International Airport became the winner of the Skytrax World Airport Awards 2026 in the "Best Airport in Central Asia and CIS" category.